 San Francisco Wrongful Death Attorneys

-At times like this, families turn to the San Francisco law firm that has represented Californians throughout the state in major important wrongful death cases.
-The lawyers Walkup, Melodia, Kelly and Schonberger have handled wrongful death claims on behalf of innocent survivors for more than 50 years.
+The lawyers at Walkup, Melodia, Kelly & Schoenberger have handled wrongful death claims on behalf of innocent survivors for more than 60 years.
 We can help make sense of the legal and financial aspects of a family’s loss and obtain financial compensation from those responsible.
+Call our Bay Area offices today or reach out via our online contact form to schedule your free consultation.

-In a wrongful death case where the losses caused by negligence, the wrongdoer’s intent in his or her actions does not matter so much as the legal result of that action.
+In a wrongful death case, the wrongdoer’s intent in his or her actions does not matter so much as the legal result of that action.
 Negligent conduct does not require ill will or evil intent.
 What must be proved is that the wrongdoer failed to act with reasonable care, that amount of care that a reasonable person would use to avoid injury or death to himself or to other persons.
-Where there is negligence, there is never a true “accident”, if a death would have been avoided through the use of reasonable care, then the offending person has a legal responsibility to pay for their actions and the damages they have caused.
+Where there is negligence, there is never a true “accident”, if death would have been avoided through the use of reasonable care, then the offending person has a legal responsibility to pay for their actions and the damages they have caused.

 Wrongful Death Laws in CA